MaximGitmax/MySQL/README.md

 This repo contains my practice in MySQL Queries via PowerShell

-<b>Link to the tasks:</b> <a href="https://docs.google.com/document/d/1iHBhHU7XXXPLLyGmpgWAH6TR1g5SfaauwYZc2DLb-gY/edit?usp=sharing">Go to Google Docs</a>
+<b>Link to the tasks and solutions:</b> <a href="https://docs.google.com/document/d/1iHBhHU7XXXPLLyGmpgWAH6TR1g5SfaauwYZc2DLb-gY/edit?usp=sharing">Go to Google Docs</a>

-In this task I had to write queries to the database of some shop, that has tables, that you can see below:
+In this tasks I had to write queries to the database of some shop, that has tables, that you can see below:

 ![Image alt](https://github.com/MaximGitmax/MySQL/raw/main/Tables.png)